gardener/gardener/docs/proposals/13-automated-seed-management.md

         averageUtilization: 50
 ```

+#### SeedAutoscaler Controller

+`SeedAutoscaler` resources are reconciled by a new controller, either in `gardenlet` or out-of-tree, similarly to [cluster-autoscaler](https://github.com/gardener/autoscaler).
+The controller periodically adjusts the number of replicas in a ShootedSeedSet to match the observed average resource utilization to the target specified by user.

-**Note:** The SeedAutoscaler controller is not limited to evaluating only metrics, it could also evaluate taints, label selectors, etc. This is not yet reflected in the example `SeedAutoscaler` resource above.
+**Note:** The SeedAutoscaler controller is not limited to evaluating only metrics, it could also evaluate taints, label selectors, etc. This is not yet reflected in the example `SeedAutoscaler` resource below.
+Such details are intentionally not specified in this GEP, they should be further explored in the issues created to track the actual implementation.